 What is the best dog breed?
-It’s a loaded question.
-After all, one person’s best is another person’s worst.
-To state it differently: Papillon enthusiasts are very different from the Australian Cattle Dog crowd.
-For our list, we surveyed the AZ Animal team and readers — and then went with our gut instincts.
+Quite the loaded question.
+After all, everyone differs in their preference of companion.
+For our list, we surveyed the AZ Animal team and readers and compiled our results to best fit the results.

 #10: Bichon Frise

 They’re peppy, playful, and stars of the dog park.
 They’re Bichon Frises!
 The curious little pups look a lot like Toy Poodles, but Bichon Frises are usually a bit more outgoing with strangers.
 They’re known as “personality dogs” among fanciers and generally do well on the competition circuit.

 The Bichon Frise made our list because they look like an animated bag of cotton balls!

 Click here to learn more about Bichon Frises, which are widely described as happy-go-lucky.

 Border Collies are one of the most popular dogs for active folks.
 The ultimate herding hounds, Border Collies cannot live their best lives with lazy people.
 The athletic pups need lots of action and attention.
 But for those with the time and inclination to keep their four-pawed pal happy, there are few dogs more enthusiastic than the Border Collie.

 The Border Collie made our list of best dogs because they are widely considered the smartest dogs on the planet.